buildkite/docs/pages/apis/graphql/cookbooks/agents.md

 ## Stop an agent

-First, get the agent ID.
-Search for the agent in the org where the `search-string` will match agent name and retrieve the agent ID
+First, get the agent's ID.
+Search for the agent in the organization where the `search-string` matches the agent name and retrieve the agent's ID.

 ```graphql
 query SearchAgent {